Current status of this position: accepting applications

 C School Culture

-- Participate actively in and occasionally lead weekly assemblies.
+- Participate in school events and assemblies

-- Participate in house league events and activities.
+- Participate in house league events and activities

-- Assist in first aid when necessary.
+- Assist in first aid when necessary

 E Faculty and Staff